superRaytin/slices/README.md

 Either true or false, default is false.

-If set to true, this will put spaces between each two X axis as parent-block, the areas between the first Y axis and last Y axis will be children of the parent-block, and it will generate boundary data.
+If set to true, this will put spaces between each two lines of X axis as parent-block, the areas between the first line of Y axis and the last will be children of the parent-block, and it will generate boundary data.

 <p style="text-align: center">
     <img src="docs/demonstrate2.png" width="870" alt="slices">